 A mission statement states what your company’s business is and why your company exists.
 It explains your company’s goals and provides the context in which the strategy is formulated.
 It identifies the scope of your company’s operations, particularly concerning the products you offer and the markets your company serves.

-Finally, the company’s vision is enduring, rarely changing even if the business environment has changed.
-It may be valid for a period of up to ten years, or sometimes even longer.
+Finally, the company’s vision is enduring, rarely changing, even if the business environment has changed.
+It may be valid for a period of up to ten years or sometimes even longer.

 Meanwhile, the company’s mission may change along with the dynamics in the business environment in which your company operates.
 That’s because the mission talks about customers, products, markets, technology, and company image.

-What are the characteristics of a good vision statement?
+Characteristics of a good vision statement

 The following three criteria are important in making a good vision statement: